MicrosoftDocs/SupportArticles-docs/support/windows-client/networking/cannot-automatically-reconnect-dav-share.md

 net use X: \\\\`server.company.com`@SSL\davWWWRoot\folder1\folder2\docs

+> [!Note]
-**Note** 8080 is the TCP port number for the SSL connection to the DAV server.
+> 8080 is the TCP port number for the SSL connection to the DAV server.

 ## Status

 This behavior is by design in Basic Authentication mode in Windows 7.

 ## More information